What Is It

 Hypocrites believe one thing, but do another.
 Jefferson opposed slavery, but owned slaves.
 Jesus professed universal love, but cursed an innocent fig tree.
 Jerry Brown opposes the death penalty, but as governor of California will be responsible for executions.
-Hypocrites all - but vile hypocrites?
+Hypocrites all – but vile hypocrites?
 Surely it was better that Jefferson was a hypocrite, and articulated the case against slavery, than not opposing it at all.
 Does it take courage to defend a view that you, yourself, don't have the courage or the character to follow through on?
-John and Ken try to practice what they preach with Lawrence Quill from San Jose State University, author of Secrecy and Democracy (forthcoming).
+John and Ken try to practice what they preach with Lawrence Quill from San Jose State University, author of Secrets and Democracy: From Arcana Imperii to Wikileaks.

 There’s a lot of hypocrisy in the world, especially in politics, but is it really so bad?
 Is it one of the worst kinds of vice or just a necessary evil?
 John suggests that we should first get clear on what a hypocrite is, so the two philosophers attempt to work out a definition through some examples.
 John eventually suggests that a hypocrite is someone who knows he ought to be one thing, but pretends to be another.
 Ken, not satisfied with that definition, offers some counterexamples to put pressure on it.
 They arrive at some difficult questions: what exactly is hypocrisy?
 How is different from lying, insincerity, or weakness of the will?
 And how bad is it, really?